How often do I need to test?

 We want you to have the least amount of waiting possible and make the test as fast as possible for you.
 So before coming for your test:

 - Make sure you can access the HallPass website on your phone.
-If you do not have a smart phone (or your camera is not working), no worries!
+If you do not have a smart phone, no worries!
 We can help when you get to the testing location.

 - Register for a Fast Pass time using HallPass.
 This will secure you a time to be tested.

 - Wear your mask and practice physical distancing the entire time you are in the testing location.
 The only time you will not need your mask is when you are collecting your specimen.

 - Wash your hands!
 When you get to the site, use the hand sanitizer provided.

 Our goal is for you to get your test results in less than 48 hours.
 If your test is positive, students will be contacted by Campus Health or the Orange County Health Department and employees will be contacted by the local health department.
 Please make sure to answer the phone when they call since it will be a new number.

 What type of test will I be having?